sucv/ABAW2/ReadMe.md

 `preprocessing.py` is the main function for preprocessing.
 It is meant to run using IDE like Pycharm.

-The preprocessed dataset can be downloaded from (this link)[https://drive.google.com/drive/folders/1U1Gx7PgwPt4kGoZ_JmLXUm6MhNU7u8lT?usp=sharing].
+The preprocessed dataset can be downloaded from [this link](https://drive.google.com/drive/folders/1U1Gx7PgwPt4kGoZ_JmLXUm6MhNU7u8lT?usp=sharing).

 If you wish to do it on your own, please follow the steps below.